 Like many writers, he has held a variety of jobs: a salesman, a counselor at girls' reformatory (the subject of his second novel, Wolf Tickets), and a general of the Egyptian army (a non-singing role he performed in the New York City Opera Company production of Handel's Julius Caesar).

 More recently, he has taught at several American universities and has given writing workshops in Tobago, Greece, Sri Lanka, Britain, Nepal, and Key West, Florida.
-Many of these classes he has co-taught with his wife, the novelist Alison Lurie.
 He has lived in Ithaca, New York since 1975, and has two grown children, Dan and Lana.